lptstr/lptstr-scoop/README.md

     zstd (1.3.7)
 ```

-## Acknowledgments
+### Acknowledgments
-Open-Scoop borrows heavily from the other two Scoop buckets, the main bucket and the
-Scoop-Extras buckets - in fact, many, if not most of the manifests in this bucket came
-those two repositories.
+Open-Scoop borrows heavily from the other two Scoop buckets, the main bucket an the Scoop-Extras bucket - in fact, many, if not most of the manifests in this bucket were borrowed from those two repositories.